Early September

 4) Kes, you should consider varying your amorous experiences

-3) Mr. Kim, I have found the best thing for a cold is hot plomik
+3) Mr. Kim, I have found the best thing for a cold is hot plomik soup

 2) Don't eat the birthday cake Neelix prepared